Bronze, Silver, Gold:

 Celebrating the Achievement

 When certification occurs, the event should be formally communicated and celebrated in the same (or similar) fashion that a company celebrates when they meet a significant financial goal or capture a new valued client.
 Why celebrate?
 Because more mature companies do better than less mature ones, so an improving score in the Lean Audit—along with certification—suggest better operating results in the near future.
-Tracking maturity is like tracking atmospheric pressure with a barometer: it provides a clear indication of improving weather.
-Maturity gain, as established by the 20 Keys, is therefore a leading indicator that complements financial reports in an ideal way indicator that complements financial reports in an ideal way because they are comprised solely of lagging indicators.
-What does this mean?
-If a company makes fundamental changes to its setup or structure affecting capability, it will quickly be reflected in the maturity score, but it may take months or years for it to affect financial reports.
-The 20 Keys are therefore a kind of weather forecast for future operating performance.
+It is a good reason to recognize people for their extra effort to move the organization forward.

 Three years on its Lean journey the Indonesian team streamlined manufacturing-logistics chain, maximizing throughput to better serve the growing demand of Southeast Asia’s largest economy.